marijnh/Eloquent-JavaScript/20_node.md

 standard Unix functions, such as `readdir`, which are all lowercase, but then it adds `Sync` with a capital letter).

-To go from a file name read with `readdir` to a full path name, you have to combine it with the name of the directory, putting a ((slash character)) (`/`) between them.
+To go from a filename read with `readdir` to a full path name, you have to combine it with the name of the directory, putting a ((slash character)) (`/`) between them.